lucashurt/LogAggregator/README.md

 # Enterprise Log Aggregation System

 A **production-grade distributed log aggregation system** built to demonstrate enterprise-scale architecture patterns.
-This system handles **high-throughput ingestion** with async processing, comprehensive monitoring, and a **Hybrid Storage Architecture** (PostgreSQL + Elasticsearch) to balance reliability with high-speed search.
+This system handles **high-throughput ingestion (12k+ logs/sec)** with async processing, comprehensive monitoring, and a **Hybrid Storage Architecture** (PostgreSQL + Elasticsearch) to balance reliability with sub-millisecond search at scale.

 ---